DekataBG/DekataBG/README.md

-### Hi there 👋:slightly_smiling_face:
+### Hi there 👋

 My name is Desislav Adamov

-I am currently studying Computer Science at Sofia University "St. Kliment Ohridski" as of 2023.
+I am currently studying Computer Science at Sofia University "St. Kliment Ohridski" as of 2024.

 ---